-The lighter-coloured boxes represent the number of deaths by leading causes in 2017.
-As the treemap shows, the 2017 boxes are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.2
+As the treemap shows, the boxes representing the numbers for child deaths in 2017 are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.2

 There are two major exceptions: the number of deaths from AIDS and the deaths caused by invasive non-typhoidal salmonella (iNTS) has increased.
 Although those numbers were higher in 2017 than 1990, the deaths from both causes have been decreasing since their peak in 2005.

 While the total number of child deaths has more than halved from 11.8 million in 1990 to 5.4 million in 2017, the major causes of child deaths have largely remained the same.

 Almost every seventh child who died in 2017 died of a lower respiratory infection (LRI), which has remained the leading cause of mortality over the past three decades.
 Pneumonia is the leading LRI.
 It is caused primarily by bacterial infections.3

 When we talk about child mortality we usually refer to mortality of children under the age of 5.
 But of all children who die, most do not come close to their fifth birthday: the younger a child is, the higher the risk of mortality.
 Three times as many children die in the first year of their lives than in the next four years.
 And the majority of children who die in their first year die in the neonatal period, the first 27 days after birth.

 Premature birth (being born before the 37th week of gestation) is one of the major determinants of neonatal mortality and therefore complications arising from preterm birth are usually grouped with the neonatal disorders, as we did in our chart.4

 Children born prematurely are at high risk of having birth injuries, underdeveloped organ failures, and attracting infectious diseases.5